 8. Creeping Thistle

 Creeping thistle (Cirsium arvense) is a herbaceous perennial plant in the family of Asteraceae with origins in Europe, western Asia, and northern Africa.
-It later spread in many other regions of the globe.
+It later spread to many other regions of the globe.

 This plant can typically grow up to 1.5 m (5 ft) height, forming vast clonal colonies from the expanded root system that send up several vertical shoots throughout the growing season.
 Its stalks are smooth, green, branched, and mostly lack spikes.
 The leaves are typically dark green, lobed, present many thorns, and can grow up to 20 cm long and about 3 cm wide, their size gradually decreasing in the upper part of the plant.